TatendaTorerwa/Jobkonnect-Backend/README.md

 ## Contributing
-- We welcome contributions from the community to improve the JobKonnect_Backend.
+- We welcome all contributions from the community to improve the JobKonnect_Backend.
 If you'd like to contribute, please follow these guidelines:

 ### Bug Reports and Feature Requests
 - If you encounter any bugs or have ideas for new features, please open an issue on the GitHub repository.
 When submitting a bug report, please include detailed information about the issue, including steps to reproduce it if possible.